cristiol/Bug-reports/README.md

 **Severity:** High

 **Steps to reproduce:**

 1.Open https://academybugs.com.

 2.Click the Find Bugs link on the navigation bar.

-3.Add one or more products to the cart
+3.Add one or more products to the cart.

-4.Click the "View cart" link on top of the page
+4.Click the "View cart" link on top of the page.

-5.Set the products quantity to 3 or more
+5.Set the products quantity to 3 or more.

 6.Click "update" below

 **Expected result:** The product quantity can be increased past 2.